bcgov/MoH-SAT/docs/development/certificates.md

 `keytool -importkeystore -srckeystore <your cert file name here>.pfx -destkeystore keystorefile.jks -srcstoretype pkcs12 -deststoretype jks -destalias <name_your_certificate_here> -srcalias MyCertificateAlias`

-This will generate a file called `keystorefile.jks`.
+This will generate a file called `keystorefile.jks` which can then be uploaded to Salesforce.